5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Haswell-Broadwell_Ventura.md

 ```

 ## Config Edits
 Listed below, you find the required modifications to prepare your config.plist and EFI folder for installing macOS Monterey or newer on Haswell/Broadwell systems.
+You can use this [.plist](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/plist/Haswell-Broadwell_OCLP_Wintel_Patches.plist) which contains all the necessary settings for cross-referencing.

 Config Section | Setting | Description
 ---------------| ------- | ------------